 - 10.1.
 The tender evaluation team consisted of Council's Head of Insurance Services and Senior Insurance Officer supported by the Council's insurance broker, Marsh. - 10.2.
 The Standard Questionnaire (SQ) checks and due diligence have been completed by the Hackney Procurement Manager.
 Financial status checks have been undertaken by Marsh. - 10.3.
 The Council undertakes a level of self-insurance to provide the optimum level of self-insurance compared to the use of external insurers as described in section 5. - 10.4.
 The key output was to ensure that the Council has cost effective insurance cover, on the best available terms, to commence on 1 April 2023 and to be able to manage any insurance claims made or received by the Council. - 10.5.
 The financial value of the insurance contracts required that a Find a Tender Service process was followed and given the limited number of providers in the local authority insurance market, an open procedure was deemed to be the most effective way to proceed. - 10.6.
-As noted previously there were a total of eight suppliers who bid for at least one insurance contract lot.
+As noted previously there were a total of eight suppliers who bid for at least one insurance contract lot and four bids were received in respect of Lot 1 Property.
 This is considered a very healthy market response.
-The full list of contractors bidding for each of the six lots is included within Appendix A (Exempt) - 10.7.
+The full list of contractors who bid for Lot 1 property risks is included within Appendix A (Exempt) - 10.7.
 Summary of Insurance Market Engagement: